red-hat-data-services/must-gather/README.md

 oc adm must-gather --image=quay.io/modh/must-gather:stable
 ```

-To collect for only one component 'kserve':
+To collect for only one component  use env variable COMPONENT.
+for example to 'kserve':

 ```
 export COMPONENT=kserve